 The Banning Museum

 The Banning Museum engages visitors in a living-history experience, showing how the family lived, worked, and entertained in the 19th century.
-Take an introductory tour of the residence and grounds at the regularly scheduled times.
+Visit the residence and grounds.
 Plus, explore the Improbable Gateway Exhibition, which takes visitors on a journey to learn how a shallow muddy harbor became the world-class Port of Los Angeles; what is was like to travel by stagecoach; and how the first railroad in Southern California came to be.